isomerpages/govtech-stp/_travellers-from-indonesia/00c-rgl-faq.md

 #### 1. Who is eligible to apply to travel to Singapore under the RGL?

 Indonesian Citizens who need to make single-entry, short-term essential travel from Indonesia to Singapore for business or official purposes.

 #### 2. I am a Singapore Citizen / Singapore Permanent Resident / Singapore Long-Term Pass holder who is resident in Indonesia.
 Am I eligible to apply for the RGL to travel from Indonesia to Singapore?

 Under the RGL, only Indonesian Citizens who need to make essential business or official travel are allowed to travel from Indonesia to Singapore.
-These would include Indonesian citizens who are also Singapore Permanent Residents or Singapore LongTerm Pass holders.
+These would include Indonesian citizens who are also Singapore Permanent Residents or Singapore Long-Term Pass holders.

 #### 3. What is a SafeTravel Pass?

 A SafeTravel Pass is required for travellers from Indonesia to seek entry into Singapore under the RGL.
 It is non-transferable and will be valid for a single entry into Singapore anytime within the stipulated week (0000hrs Monday to 2359hrs Sunday).
 Travellers must enter Singapore within this stipulated week, and can stay in Singapore for up to 10 days.

 SafeTravel Passes will be issued on a limited basis in order to manage the risk of imported COVID-19 cases.

 Please send an email to <COVID_SafeTravelEnquiries@mti.gov.sg> if you have further queries related to the SafeTravel Pass